miriamheiss/miriamheiss/README.md

 ### Hi! 👋

 My name is Miriam Heiss, and I am a beginner at R and RStudio!
 My pronouns are She/Her.
 I am an organist (of 5 years), and an ametuer seamstress.
-I like Marvel, Percy Jackson, and Taylor Swift.
+I like Marvel, Percy Jackson, Jane Austen, Bach, and Taylor Swift.
 - Here is my blog: https://www.miriamheiss.com/
 - Here is my email: memerheiss@gmail.com